MWschutte/scalar-jepsen/doc/blog.md

 This test verifies if every read reads the most recent write when $R + W \gt RF$.
 We do this by verifying if any updates are lost when apppending items to a list.
 We expect that all reads will read the most up to date value and that none are lost.
 And by only appending to a list we can easily verify if any updates are lost.

 ### Test setup
 This test detects lost writes.
 It uses a list datatype.
 All transactions are appended to list or read operations.
-Different read/write consistency levels are configured such that the number of reads $R$ or the number of writes $W$ is larger than the replication factor $RF$:
+Different read/write consistency levels are configured such that the number of reads $R$ plus the number of writes $W$ is larger than the replication factor $RF$:
 For the nemesis we used the Crash nemesis that simulates node failure.

 ### Results